eleven-huang/mongoid-crypt-field/README.md

 #mongoid-crypt-field
-Add ecrypt field for mongoid document
+Add ecrypt field to mongoid document

 ##How to User